DataIntegrationGroup/.github/profile/README.md

 ## web development
 1. web applications shall be built using React
 2. web applications should be built using a React metaframework.
 Refine.dev is preferred.
-3. web applications shall use MaterialUI or PrimeReact as UI component libraries
+3. web applications shall use MaterialUI or PrimeReact as a UI component library
 4. web applications shall be bundled using Vite

 ## Database